Introduction

 Can I use a regular SIM card in pocket WiFi?

-Yes.
-Most portable WiFi routers allow you to insert a local SIM.
-But APN setup may be required for data.
-If you want to upgrade as tech evolves, here’s a quick SIM‑to‑eSIM comparison.
+- If you want to upgrade as tech evolves, here’s a quick SIM‑to‑eSIM comparison.

 Can portable WiFi work without an internet provider or SIM?